DamianOsipiuk/vue-query/docs/guides/ssr.md

 ### Nuxt 3

-First create `vue-query.ts` file in your `plugins` directory with following content:
+First create `vue-query.ts` file in your `plugins` directory with the following content:
 ```ts
 import {
   VueQueryPlugin,